 I am constantly amazed by the number of excellent books I have never heard of.
 My husband loves to use the expression “learning to drink from a firehose” to explain how overwhelming something can be.
 In the last few years, I have felt that firehose is getting fatter and more powerful the more I dig into books from the golden age of children’s literature.
 Frankly, I hope it stays this way for many years to come.
 These books enrich my family’s life, and it is an honor to share that reading journey with you.

 This year I have made it a priority to read and review as many books from Purple House Press as I can.
-I have been so impressed with Jill’s excellent taste, and her careful printings of these worthy children’s books.
+I have been so impressed with Jill’s excellent taste, and her careful printing of these worthy children’s books.
 I love how she has added layers to her catalog over the last few years to incorporate nature books, living history books, and gems from that magical golden age in children’s literature.
 I have seen some sneak peeks of her new Elizabeth Ripley art books, and I will be buying those as soon as they are available.
 Shopping on the Purple House Press site is like going into a candy store and getting all kinds of delicious treats.
 Thank goodness this binging is calorie-free!

 During a recent Purple House Press sale, I put two Alta Halverson Seymour books, The Tangled Skein and When the Dikes Broke, into my cart primarily because I loved the covers.
 Something about The Tangled Skein was just so beautiful that I kept going back to it, and I became deeply curious about the story itself.
 The Dikes was also intriguing to me because of the cover, and because of my love for Hilda van Stockum and all things Dutch (I am binge-reading Dutch author Tonke Dragt right now as well).
 I did a little research on Alta Halverson Seymour and realized that years ago, I had purchased On the Edge of the Fjord, also by Seymour, from Bethlehem Books (another treasured publisher of children’s literature) during a sale, but had not gotten around to reading it yet.
 If When the Dikes Broke is an excellent sample of her writing, then I expect that we will be making her a featured author soon.
 I have since added the Christmas books to my collection as well.

 I have always struggled with teaching geography.
-I loathe map work, and have never loved any geography curriculum I have seen.
+I loathe map work and have never loved any geography curriculum I have seen.
 But, I grew up traveling internationally, and I want my kids to have a good sense of the world.
 I decided that this year, we would approach geography through the living stories of places and their people.
 I do enjoy finding literary locations on maps, and I love hearing about crucial moments in the history of a place.
 So, we began with When the Dikes Broke.
 My kids said this was the best school read-aloud we have done.
 I agree.
 They also teased me mercilessly about the ocean of tears I cried on nearly every page of this 130-page story.
 Some of those tears were of grief, but the vast majority were tears of pride and joy for the Dutch people.
 Their resilience, creativity, love for fellow man, and humility in the face of an angry ocean broke me like those poor dikes that were broken.
 I am tearing up as I write this, just remembering that read-aloud several weeks ago!
 This story is tremendous and one that you will not soon forget.

 I have no warnings except that nearly all animals are drowned in the floods.
 None of it happens on-scene, so we are spared the grief of watching it happen, but if you have a sensitive reader, you may wish to skip over that realization. ((SPOILER ALERT: the dog lives and is heroic.
 END OF SPOILER))